Davatata/Mine-Finder/README.md

-    This program is a minesweeper game with a solver added to it.
+    This program is a minesweeper game clone with a solver added to it.
     The game can be played without the solver.

     To run the game, open the file in your browser and start playing.